 The Roanoke Valley in Virginia's Blue Ridge boasts a special kind of flavor and the culture of the region is reflected in the outstanding tastes of the cuisine.

-Roanoke County's name comes from the Indian word "Rawrenock", which means wampum.
+Roanoke County's name comes from the Indian word "Rawrenock," which means wampum.
 These were white shell beads worn by native Americans.
-This explanation was handed down from Captain John Smith, who wrote about the origins of Roanoke Island in North Carolina's Albemarle Sound.

-Two blanket factories were located in Bonsack during the War between the States.
+Two blanket factories were located in Bonsack during the Civil War.
 Legend has it that one blanket factory was burned to the ground by the Yankees.
 However, the second was spared because its owner, with fingers crossed, promised not to sell blankets to the nearby Confederate merchants down the road in Roanoke City.

 East of Vinton lies Bonsack, the home of Jim Bonsack.
 He quit Roanoke College to work on a competition for the first cigarette rolling machine.
-Young Bonsack won $75,000 competition prize, patented his invention in 1880 at the age of 22, made a fortune and spawned a national industry.
+Young Bonsack won the $75,000 competition prize, patented his invention in 1880 at the age of 22, made a fortune, and spawned a national industry.

-Explore, a unique recreational and educational experience, is the county's tourism focus.
+Explore Park, a unique recreational and educational experience, is the county's tourism focus.
 It opened in 1994, after the National Park Service completed a road to the area.
-This Park is located in East County near Vinton.
-Explore includes a frontier settlement, North American wilderness zoological park and environmental education center.
-This park will be completed in various phases with a major emphasis on environmental preservation.
+This park is located in the eastern part of the county near Vinton.